thias061/pc_componentes/README.md

 # Pc Componentes

-## Desarrollo

-Se trata de una prueba de consumo de una RestAPI implementada a traves de Nodejs + Express + Mongodb, por una aplicacion en ReactJs
+## DEV ReactJs + Node.js + Express + MongoDB

+This is a simple CRUD Aplication using RESTapi with Node and ReactJs

+You can create products read and delete